 #2.
 It Is Very Important to Understand the Vesting Schedule of Your RSUs

 Vesting plays an important role in RSUs.
 RSUs do not have any value to you until it vests.

-Vesting refers to a condition which may be related to performance such as reaching a sales or income quota, remaining for a specified number of years, or both.
+Vesting refers to a condition that may be related to performance, such as reaching a sales or income quota, remaining for a specified number of years, or both.

 For instance, a company may grant 600 RSUs with a three-year vesting schedule.
 On the grant date, these RSUs have no value.
-At the end of Year 1, a third of the stocks or 200 RSUs vests and become actual stocks.
+At the end of Year 1, a third of the stocks, or 200 RSUs, vests and become actual company stock.

 Most companies have a four-year vesting with a one-year cliff.
 The cliff means that you can only receive 25% of your RSUs at the end of Year 1.
 After the first year anniversary, vesting could happen monthly, quarterly, or semi-annually thereafter.